mayurdongare269/mayurdongare-referral-credit/README.md

-# 🎓 ReferralHub - Online Course Platform with Referral Credits
+# 🎓 EduShare - Referral-Based Learning Platform

-A full-stack referral and credit system for a digital course platform.
-Users can register, share referral links, and earn credits when their referrals make purchases.
+A modern, full-stack online learning platform with an integrated referral rewards system.
+Users can purchase courses, share referral links, and earn credits when their referrals make purchases.
+Built with Next.js, React, TypeScript, Node.js, Express, and MongoDB.

+**Developed by:** Mayur Dongare
+**Project:** FileSure Internship Assignment
+**Year:** 2024

 ## 📋 Table of Contents